OlegChern/spsu-mm-programming-first-course/Spring/Task 2 (Hierarchy)/README.md

-To build use the following command:
+To build use the following command:<br>
 	mkdir -p build && cd ./build && cmake .. && make
-Now you can run executable file from build folder.
+<br>Now you can run executable file from build folder.

-To delete objects simply delete folder build for instance using the following command from project directory:
+To delete objects simply delete folder build for instance using the following command from project directory:<br>
 	rm -rf build